I've heard Melbourne ticket inspectors make traveling on the trains unpleasant for tourists, is this true?

 Brisbane's probably worse as they have 20ish zones (Melbourne has 2).
 So if you go one zone past your ticket, you could be liable for a fine if there's any ticket inspectors on board.
 Melbourne is far simpler in that sense.
-Just get a ticket and relax. almost 8 years ago
+Just get a ticket and relax. about 8 years ago

 Over dozens of visits (and heaps of train trips), I've never had a problem with Melbourne inspectors.
 In fact, on the regular suburban trains I've hardly ever seen them.
 They're rather more visible on the trams, but then they need to be -- there's a segment of Melbourne residents who you can see racing to validate their tickets as soon as an inspector gets on board . . .

 And as everyone says, no drama if you get a ticket, and the system's not very complicated.
-A 2-Zone Daily (which costs about $10) will let you go pretty much anywhere on the city trains, buses and and trams. almost 8 years ago
+A 2-Zone Daily (which costs about $10) will let you go pretty much anywhere on the city trains, buses and and trams. about 8 years ago

 It really does depend on the inspector, most are fine and don't 'seem' to want to book tourists.